 CHAPTER 4.01.
 APPLICABILITY.

-This Article applies to property with a zoning designation of Agricultural or Rural Residential.
-The Agricultural and Rural Residential District of the City of Brookings/Brookings County Joint Jurisdiction Area shall be administered in accordance with the regulations for Administration in Article VI of the Brookings County Zoning Ordinance (as amended) unless such section is in direct conflict with this Article.
-If the Joint Jurisdiction Zoning Ordinance conflicts with Article VI of the Brookings County Zoning Ordinance (as amended) the provisions of this ordinance shall govern.
+This Article applies to property with a zoning designation of Agricultural.
+The Agricultural District of the City of Brookings/Brookings County Joint Jurisdiction Area shall be administered in accordance with the regulations for Administration in Article VI of the Brookings County Zoning Ordinance (as amended) unless such section is in direct conflict with this Article.
+If the Joint Jurisdiction Zoning Ordinance conflicts with Article VI of the Brookings County Zoning Ordinance (as amended) the provisions of this ordinance shall govern unless otherwise stated.

-Except Chapter 4.04 (Zoning Amendments), any property with a zoning designation other than Agricultural or Rural Residential shall be administered in accordance with the Administrative provisions of the Official Zoning Ordinance of the City of Brookings, as amended.
-Building permits and any questions regarding land use regulation on property with a zoning designation other than Agricultural or Rural Residential shall be directed to the City of Brookings Community Development Office.
+Except Chapter 4.04 (Zoning Amendments), any property with a zoning designation other than Agricultural shall be administered in accordance with the Administrative provisions of the Official Zoning Ordinance of the City of Brookings, as amended.
+Building permits and any questions regarding land use regulation on property with a zoning designation other than Agricultural shall be directed to the City of Brookings Community Development Department.

 CHAPTER 4.02.
 PLANNING COMMISSION.